jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

-A non-empty CAA record set that contains no issue property tags is authorization to any certificate issuer to issue for the corresponding domain, provided that it is a non-wildcard domain, and no records in the CAA record set otherwise prohibit issuance.
+A non-empty CAA record set that contains no issue property tags is authorization to any certificate issuer to issue for the corresponding domain name, provided that it is a non-wildcard domain name, and no records in the CAA record set otherwise prohibit issuance.

 An issuer MAY choose to specify issuer-parameters that further